godotengine/godot-docs/tutorials/debug/overview_of_debugging_tools.rst

 Any script that is saved will be reloaded on the running game.
 When used remotely on a device, this is more efficient with network filesystem.

-Script Editor Debug Tools and Options
+Script editor debug tools and options
 -------------------------------------

 The script editor has its own set of debug tools for use with breakpoints, and two options.
-The breakpoint tools can also be found in the debugger tab of the debugger.
+The breakpoint tools can also be found in the "Debugger" tab of the debugger.

 ..image:: img/overview_script_editor.png

-The ``Break`` Button causes a break in the script like a breakpoint would. ``Continue`` makes the game continue after pausing at a breakpoint. ``Step Over`` goes to the next line of code, and ``Step Into`` goes into a function if it can, if it can't it does the same thing as ``Step Over``
+The ``Break`` button causes a break in the script like a breakpoint would. ``Continue`` makes the game continue after pausing at a breakpoint. ``Step Over`` goes to the next line of code, and ``Step Into`` goes into a function if possible, otherwise it does the same thing as ``Step Over``.

-The ``Keep Debugger Open`` Option keeps the debugger open after a scene has been closed.
+The ``Keep Debugger Open`` option keeps the debugger open after a scene has been closed.
 And the ``Debug with External Editor`` option lets you debug your game with an external editor.

 Debug project settings
 ----------------------

-In the project settings there is a debug category with three sub categories which control different things.
+In the project settings there is a "Debug" category with three sub categories which control different things.

 Settings
 ++++++++

-These are some general settings such as printing the current FPS to the Output panel, the maximum ammount of functions when profiling and others
+These are some general settings such as printing the current FPS to the Output panel, the maximum ammount of functions when profiling and others.

 GDScript
 ++++++++